TabelO-1/DND/Overview/Plot/Updated Plot.md

  * `Section I`: Finally do enough quests to receive a request from *to be determined* to find the end of the disapearances.
  * `Section II`: Do some investigation, Travel to the West Station
  * `Section III`: Discover Destruction, Two Paths: `Land on the Station` or `Space Craft Investigation`.
- * `Section IIIa` Station Landing: Land on the and discover what happened to the Station.
+ * `Section IIIa`: Station Landing: Land on the and discover what happened to the Station.
 Garbled Transmission.
- * `Section IIIb` Space Craft Investigation: Investigate the *whatever the cat leaves behind* with your craft.
+ * `Section IIIb`: Space Craft Investigation: Investigate the *whatever the cat leaves behind* with your craft.
  * `Section IV`: Find the Mother Cat.
 Make a choice: to kill or to assist it.
 This option affects Part VI.
 ___
 **`Part V`**: Other Planet's Quests